Part 1 – Model Construction

 What I would like to do is model the competition between the Diversity Ideology and Christianity.
 Part of this competition occurs in the public space, by which I mean the government, business world, voluntary organisations and media, some of which I have already referred to .
 The public space may well be within a church itself, where the liberal wing of the church competes with the evangelical and/or traditional wings.

 Firstly, a model of the rise and fall of the Christian church.
-This is given as a causal loop diagram (CLD) which expresses hypotheses without taking it as far as a simulation, figure 1.
+This is given as a causal loop diagram (CLD), which expresses hypotheses without taking it as far as a simulation, figure 1.
 The primary growth mechanism of the church is through the actions of its people, reinforcing loop Rc1.
-The more people in church, the more conversions, thus more people in church .
-Christianity has often grown as a mass movement, as in its first few centuries and the 18th-19thcentury revivals.
+The more people in the church, the more conversions, thus more people in the church .
+Christianity has often grown as a mass movement, as in its first few centuries and the 18th-19th century revivals.

 To examine the rise of Christianity as an ideology then the impact of church adherence on the public space needs to be considered.
 As the church increases, more of the public space becomes aligned with Christianity, part of loop Rc2.
 The rise of Christian things in the public space could be taken as a measure of the rise of Christianity as an ideology .
 A past example of this is Christianity in the Roman Empire, where Christians eventually forced their way into a pagan public space by sheer weight of numbers.
 This is a bottom-up form of cultural change, i.e. one due mainly to grass-roots movements of ordinary people.

-The model of the rise of the Diversity Ideology is a parallel model to the Christian one, other than the grass roots reinforcing loop, the conversion by individuals on the ground, is missing, figure 2.
-Instead all its recruitment is through its influence in the public space, loop Rd2.
-The reasoning behind this assumption is that religions like Christianity have massive grass-roots participation.
+The model of the rise of the Diversity Ideology is a parallel model to the Christian one, except that the grassroots reinforcing loop, the conversion by individuals on the ground, is missing, figure 2.
+Instead, all its recruitment is through its influence in the public space, loop Rd2.
+The reasoning behind this assumption is that religions like Christianity have massive grassroots participation.
 Christians meet weekly for worship and teaching and thus reinforce each other and engage in recruitment from the local base.

-By contrast a lifestyle ideology such as the Diversity one has no such regular local meeting places.
-There are pressure groups such as the British Humanist Society and a variety of LBGT+ organisations, but active participation in these is only a small minority of those who hold or practice the beliefs.
-Thus the Diversity Ideology, like humanism and atheism, is top-down in its influence, not bottom-up.
+By contrast, a lifestyle ideology such as the Diversity one has no such regular local meeting places.
+There are pressure groups such as the British Humanist Society and a variety of LBGT+ organisations.
+However, active participation in these is only a small minority of those who hold or practice the beliefs.
+Thus, the Diversity Ideology, like humanism and atheism, is top-down in its influence, not bottom-up.
 Rather than individuals attempting to convert other individuals to the cause, there is instead a core of committed activists seeking to change society.
-Individuals may then be changed, through the changes in society.
+Individuals may then be changed through the changes in society.
 But societal shift, as measured by the public space, is more important to them than grass-roots recruitment.
 A good rally or march is always encouraging to them, but these are occasional, not weekly and relational.

 A Test of the Model

 The subsystem in figure 3 can be implemented and run to test its hypotheses.
-The numbers advocating the Diversity Ideology is allowed to rise from the late 1950s.
+The numbers advocating the Diversity Ideology are allowed to rise since the late 1950s.
 The Christian church is assumed to be declining throughout.
-Initially the Christian public space is declining, with the neutral space increasing, figure 4.
+Initially, the Christian public space is declining, with the neutral space increasing, figure 4.
 Once the influence of the Diversity Ideology starts, the neutral space falls, causing the Christian place in the public space to decline faster.
 Diversity has exploited the weakness of Christianity in society, and because Church numbers are declining, there is little chance for Christianity to recover.
-By this century Diversity is occupying more of the public space than the Christian .
+By this century, Diversity is occupying more of the public space than the Christian .

 The levels and the dates are up for debate, but the subsystem is behaving as intended.